 I keep most of my open-source projects either on sourceforge or OSDN.
 I also have some code bits on github - for the most part because I noticed once that cool kids were using it and I wanted to try that, too, but I'm not terribly fond of it.
 The closest thing to a CV I have is my LinkedIn profile.
 There's also this youtube thing I am registered on, although I really don't use it much since I largely prefer reading rather than watching.

 Among the few things that keep me interested are Soay sheep.
 I find sheep to be very nice people.
 Remarkably wise, too.
 I also take joy in natural beekeeping.

-In the past I had the luck to found an IT startup company together with a talented entrepreneur.
-There, I led R&D developments of a network optimizer and managed all the technical details of our operations.
-The company's archived website features some words about the founders.
+In the past I met a talented entrepreneur.
+Together, we founded an IT startup where I led R&D developments of our network optimizer and managed all the technical details of our operations, while he took care of business aspects of the company.
+The company's archived website features some words about its founders.

 I am self-taugth, never had much patience for schools.
-After I somehow managed to pass high school, I tried many things: worked as an electrician, served in the military, repaired bicycles, worked for a technical hotline, ran a computer repair business, held the position of a cybersecurity instructor and more.
-Software programming was a distant, seemingly unreachable dream that I pursued mostly during night time, but eventually life handed me the opportunity to make it a full time job.
+After I somehow managed to pass high school, I tried a large spectrum of occupations: worked as an electrician, served in the military, repaired bicycles, worked for a technical hotline, ran a computer repair business, held the position of a cybersecurity instructor and more.
+Software programming was a distant dream that I pursued mostly during night time, but eventually it became a full time job.